techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

 Because Communication Credits are a prepaid budget to support outgoing minutes, they're not available to purchase for customers with NCE calling subscriptions.

+For more information about the new commerce experience for calling subscriptions, see [Enable pay-as-you-go for your subscription](/microsoft-365/commerce/subscriptions/manage-pay-as-you-go-services) and [New commerce overage for telco pay-as-you-go](/partner-center/new-commerce-telco-payg).

+> [!WARNING]
-NCE customers need to turn of Communication Credits automatic recharge.
+> NCE customers need to turn of Communication Credits automatic recharge.
 For instructions on how to turn off Communication Credits auto recharge, see [Turn off Communication Credits auto recharge for new commerce experience (NCE) customers](turn-off-communication-credits-auto-recharge-for-nce-customers.md).

-For more information about the new commerce experience for calling subscriptions, see [Enable pay-as-you-go for your subscription](/microsoft-365/commerce/subscriptions/manage-pay-as-you-go-services) and [New commerce overage for telco pay-as-you-go](/partner-center/new-commerce-telco-payg).

 ### Your Calling Plan or Audio Conferencing plan is through a Cloud Solution Provider (CSP)